The US power industry is comprised of four main segments:

 Some states may have a pre-filing consultation requirement designed to co-ordinate the review process across multiple agencies.
 Ultimately, the applicant will generally need to obtain a CPCN, or an equivalent certificate, from the state utility commission.
 As part of the CPCN proceeding, or as a separate process, an applicant will likely be subject to review by a multitude of state agencies and authorities, including the relevant counties and municipalities, drainage districts, state natural resource and environmental agencies, transportation authorities and cultural heritage preservation offices.

 In addition to state permits and authorisations, an applicant will likely need to obtain approval from several federal agencies, including the US Army Corps of Engineers, the Federal Aviation Administration, the US Fish and Wildlife Service, the Department of Agriculture, the Department of Commerce, the Department of Defense, the DOE, the EPA, the Council on Environmental Quality, the Advisory Council on Historic Preservation, the DOI and FERC.
 Eight of these federal agencies entered into a Memorandum of Understanding (MOU) in October 2009 to improve co-ordination among project applicants, federal agencies, and states and tribes involved in the siting and permitting process.
-The MOU designates a "lead agency" as a single point of contact, which will co-ordinate all federal reviews necessary to the approval of the development and siting of the proposed facilities.
+The MOU designates a "lead agency" as a single point of contact, which will co-ordinate all federal reviews necessary for the approval of the development and siting of the proposed facilities.
 For more information, see the Department of Energy’s Office of Electricity.

 The NOI is sent to federal agencies, state and local agencies, and any entity or individual that may be affected by the transmission facilities, seeking comments from interested parties.
 After the comment period, FERC will prepare an EA or EIS to outline its findings and recommendations.
 FERC will address the comments in the EA or EIS, or in the final order granting or denying the application.
-The extent of the federal review process will depend on a number of factors, including the size and location of the project and the degree of coordination between the federal agencies and the applicant.
+The extent of the federal review process will depend on a number of factors, including the size and location of the project and the degree of co-ordination between the federal agencies and the applicant.

 The developer should refer the landowner to the relevant state agency or state Attorney General and should explain to the landowner that they have the right to acquire the property, or property rights, by eminent domain under FPA Section 216(e).

 In 2011, FERC Order No 1000 built upon Order 890 to increase transmission development by requiring public utility transmission providers to participate in a regional transmission planning process to generate regional transmission plans.
-It also required improved co-ordination between neighbouring transmission planning regions for the siting of new interregional transmission facilities.

 While federal law does not provide for monopoly transmission rights, state law and utility commission regulation may provide for such rights under terms and conditions that will vary by state.

 Transmission providers must publish service, rates and available capacity, as well as rules and standards related to their transmission services on the Open Access Same-Time Information System (OASIS).
-FERC has authority to review and ensure rates and terms of transmission service are just and reasonable and not unduly discriminatory of preferential.
+FERC has authority to review and ensure rates and terms of transmission service are just and reasonable and not unduly discriminatory or preferential.

-Establishing Rates Through Formulas
+Establishing Rates through Formulas

 In May 2020, FERC issued Opinion No 569-A, which accepts the use of an alternative model – the “Risk Premium Model” – for determining whether a rate of return on equity is just and reasonable under Section 206 of the FPA.